strimzi/proposals/076-support-for-kafka-4.0.md

 ### Strimzi

-Strimzi currently does a new release every roughly every 2 months.
+Strimzi currently does a new minor release every roughly every 2 months.
 Each release supports at least two last Kafka minor versions.
 For example 3.6.x and 3.7.x.
 For each minor version, multiple patch releases might be supported, depending on their availability in Apache Kafka.